 Service animals are generally allowed on campus anywhere it is safe for them to be.
 After consultation with the individual, the College will determine if there are any parameters necessary regarding where a service animal is allowed on campus.
 Consideration will be given to other persons with disabilities, safety, and other factors.

 An individual with a disability who requires a service animal is responsible for completing the Service Animal Registration Process and Form [pdf] to register the service animal with the College prior to bringing the animal to campus.

-A therapy animal is generally prescribed to an individual with a disability by a healthcare or mental health professional an integral part of a person's treatment process to assist in alleviating the symptoms of an individual's disability.
-As such, a therapy Animal is necessary for an individual to have an equal opportunity to use and enjoy College housing.
+An emotional support animal (ESA) is generally prescribed to an individual with a disability by a healthcare or mental health professional an integral part of a person's treatment process to assist in alleviating the symptoms of an individual's disability.
+As such, an ESA is necessary for an individual to have an equal opportunity to use and enjoy College housing.
 There must be a relationship, or nexus, between the individual's disability and the assistance the animal provides.

-Therapy animals are not service animals and do not accompany an individual at all times.
-Therapy Animals are only permitted in a student’s assigned residence hall and, if appropriate, outdoor spaces.
+Emotional support animals are not service animals and do not accompany an individual at all times.
+ESA's are only permitted in a student’s assigned residence hall and, if appropriate, outdoor spaces.
 These animals are not permitted in other campus areas or buildings without the written permission of the Student Disability Review Committee.
 When the animal is transported outside the residence hall it must be in an animal carrier, on a leash or harness, and controlled at all times.

-Requesting a Therapy Animal in Residence as a Disability Accommodation
+Requesting an Emotional Support Animal in Residence as a Disability Accommodation

-A student with a disability who is requesting a housing accommodation of a therapy animal must complete the Therapy Animal In Residence Request Process [pdf], including the therapy animal statement.
+A student with a disability who is requesting a housing accommodation of an emotional support animal must complete the Therapy Animal In Residence Request Process [pdf], including the ESA statement.

 Requirements for Faculty, Staff, Students, and Other Members of the St. John Fisher College Community